maw79/StarGame/README.md

 ////////////////////////Run////////////////////////

-Run the executable the following command on UNIX "./main"
+Run the executable the following command on UNIX:
+"./main"

 ////////////////compile from source////////////////